 The Bankruptcy Code provides creditors with many defenses to preference actions.
 While the efficacy of the preference defendants’ attempt to reduce exposure in this case is still in question, it does not look like it will be an easy decision for the court or a briefly litigated issue.
 Other defenses are more common, and more easily gauged.
 Included among these are the “ordinary course of business defense” and the “new value defense.”
 For reader’s looking for more information concerning claims and defenses in preference litigation, attached is a booklet I prepared on the subject: “A Preference Reference: Common Issues that Arise in Delaware Preference Litigation.”

-John Bird practices with the law firm Fox Rothschild LLP in Wilmington, Delaware.
-You can reach John at 302-622-4263, or firstname.lastname@example.org.
+John Bird is a bankruptcy attorney with the law firm of Fox Rothschild LLP.
+John is admitted in Delaware and regularly practices before the United States Bankruptcy Court for the District of Delaware.
+You can reach John at (302) 622-4263 or at firstname.lastname@example.org.